 The site is well connected locally by sustainable transport options – including frequent buses to North Greenwich to access the Jubilee Line – and is located within a rapidly developing area.
 With Greenwich Millennium Village to the north of the site, this area can be regenerated to connect the two areas via new cycle and pedestrian paths, providing further new homes in the area to create a greater sense of community.

+The site sits between North Greenwich and Charlton, both of which are experiencing significant redevelopment in accordance with their adopted masterplans.
 The site itself is not subject to an existing site allocation or wider masterplan but is located within the Greenwich Peninsula Opportunity Area and is therefore a strategic location where the Council and the GLA want to see new homes and employment opportunities.
-The redevelopment of an underutilised car park for a mix of uses is also supported in planning policy.

 Yes, the Ikea store will remain open throughout the construction of the proposals.
 We are working to agree a temporary parking solution with Ikea for the construction period.

-Yes, the parking for the Ikea store will be re-provided and the design of a new car park is being discussed with Ikea.
-We are still exploring the options around the parking, but at the moment we envisage that it will be at ground floor level on the southern part of the site under a landscaped podium level and the proposed apartment blocks.
+Yes, the parking for the Ikea store will be re-provided, as agreed with Ikea.
+We are still exploring the options around the parking, but at the moment we envisage that it will be at ground floor level of the new buildings, under a landscaped podium level.

 We do not envisage the proposals increasing traffic in the area.
 However, we will keep you updated on this as the project develops.
 A full Transport Assessment setting out anticipated impacts will be submitted as part of the planning application.